RickStrahl/BlogPosts/2024-06/C-Version-Formatting/CVersionFormatting.md

 Assert.AreEqual(verString, "8.3.0.2");
 ```

-Note that example #3 in the last might seem like it go several ways.
-The way this code works, `maxTokens` determines the how many tokens are read and worked on.
+Note that example #3 in the last might seem like it goes several ways.
+The way this code works, `maxTokens` determines how many tokens are read and worked on.
 So if a non-zero value exists beyond the `maxTokens` value it's ignored completely.
 So if the last value is zero it can be stripped regardless of the non-zero value past the `maxTokens` value.

 ##AD##